 How lens choice affects photos of people

-What lens you choose when photographing people can completely change the look of the image, and the person!
-None is right or wrong, but knowing the affect each lens will have on your image will allow you to make the appropriate choice for the look you wish to achieve.
+None is right or wrong, but knowing the effect each lens will have on your image will allow you to make the appropriate choice for the look you wish to achieve.

 Did you notice the differences between the two images?